 Are my project deadlines for concept and completion realistic?

-This is important because you want to make sure the web designer is going to be available and is flexible for when you’re ready.
-Most projects don’t actually begin when they’re intended, but a lot of companies have a hard deadline.
-Be sure to flush out any particular reasons that could delay your launch.
+This is important because you want to make sure the web designer is going to be available and is flexible for when you're ready.
+Most projects don't actually begin when they're intended, but a lot of companies have a hard deadline.
+Be sure to flush out any particular reasons your launch might be delayed.

 Should I anticipate any expected overages beyond your initial estimate?